PellizzeriLab/PellizzeriLab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at Eastern Illinois University [EIU Chemistry](https://www.eiu.edu/eiuchem/).
-Our aim is to use quantum mechanical modeling to explore and understand small molecule catalysis, material properties and adsoprtive materials for water treatment. (see [Research](research)).
+We are a dynamic research group at Eastern Illinois University ([EIU Chemistry](https://www.eiu.edu/eiuchem/)).
+Our aim is to use quantum mechanical modeling to explore and understand small molecule catalysis, material properties and adsorptive materials for water treatment. (see [Research](research)).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >